KlausTrainer/redis-session-store/README.md

 Configuration
 =============

-See lib/redis-session-store.rb for a list of valid options.
-Set them using:
+In your Rails app, throw in an initializer according to the following example:

-    ActionController::Base.session = {
+    options = {
       :db => 2,
       :expire_after => 120.minutes,
       :key_prefix => "myapp:session:"
     }

-In your Rails app, throw in an initializer with the following contents and the configuration above:

-    ActionController::Base.session_store = RedisSessionStore
+    MyApp::Application.config.session_store :redis_session_store, options

+See lib/redis-session-store.rb for a list of valid options.

 Changes
 =======